beNative/git-automation/TECHNICAL_MANUAL.md

     -   Reads user settings on startup to configure features like the auto-updater's pre-release channel.
     -   Handles native OS interactions (dialogs, file system access).
     -   Listens for and responds to IPC (Inter-Process Communication) events.
 This includes:
-        -   Executing shell commands for task steps.
-All Git/SVN command execution now uses user-configured executable paths from settings, falling back to the system `PATH` if not specified.
+        -   **Project Intelligence:** Handles `get-project-info` and `get-project-suggestions` by analyzing the file system of a repository to detect technologies like Node.js, Python, Delphi, and Lazarus.
+        -   **Task Execution:** Executes shell commands for task steps.
+The `run-task-step` handler now contains logic to interpret and execute the new, ecosystem-specific step types (e.g., `PYTHON_INSTALL_DEPS`).
+It also handles setting environment variables for tasks.
-        -   Executing real Git/SVN commands for advanced features like checking status, fetching commit history, and managing branches (`get-detailed-vcs-status`, `list-branches`, etc.).
+        -   **VCS Commands:** Executes real Git/SVN commands for advanced features like checking status, fetching commit history (now for SVN as well), and managing branches.
-        -   Handling new IPC calls for executable path management (file picker, auto-detection, testing).
+        -   **Executable Path Management:** Handles IPC calls for file pickers, auto-detection, and testing of user-configured executable paths.
-        -   Handling requests from the renderer to open web links in the user-specified browser.
+        -   **External Links:** Handles requests from the renderer to open web links in the user-specified browser.
-        -   Fetching the latest release information for a repository from the GitHub API using a user-provided Personal Access Token (`get-latest-release`).
+        -   **GitHub API:** Fetches release information for a repository using a user-provided Personal Access Token.
-        -   Managing the import and export of settings files using the `jszip` library.
+        -   **Settings I/O:** Manages the import and export of settings files using the `jszip` library.

 ### Renderer Process